Singed Build Guide by XtheZ115

 And this is what happens when you do tilt them into finally addressing you

 Don't be upset if you die a lot doing this.
 Without kills, you eventually you will be worth less than minions, and time spent killing you is time wasted by the enemy team; still a win in your eyes.
+See more in the following chapter.

 A general note on the Dematerializers- I've been using 2 on melee minions and the rest on cannons, which makes you clear the entire wave at roughly the same time, instead of being stuck auto attacking a cannon minion for several seconds after all its friends died.

 Righteous Glory is the most important part of your build.
-Combining Noxious Slipstream, Ghost, Insanity Potion and Righteous Glory's active gives you up to 336% increased movement speed (granted, that is the perfect scenario in which you draft off of all 9 other people in the game, but you get the idea).
+Combining Noxious Slipstream, Ghost, Insanity Potion and Righteous Glory's active gives you around 300% increased movement speed (granted, that is the perfect scenario in which you draft off of all 9 other people in the game, but you get the idea).
 This is your initiate, your escape (due to the AoE slow it gives to the enemy champions near you), and a good bit of tankiness that will keep you alive.
 Rylai's Crystal Scepter is an all around good Singed item, but is essential here since your bolting through the enemy team just slowed all of them.

 Every fight should start something like this- You try to draft off of at least one ally before activating Righteous Glory in order to maximize your movement speed, and run headlong into the enemy team.
 Use your Fling to grab the ADC or whoever is the squishiest and deadliest enemy you can catch.
 Your team will slaughter whoever was thrown, and your Rylai's just slowed all of your enemies, so your team can easily catch up and fight as you run towards the enemy base, clearing minions and damaging the enemies if they try to flee back home.